What Does it Take to Become a Traveling Nurse?

 Step #4.
 Obtain Certifications

 Certifications improve your value as a travel nurse.
 RNs certified in pediatrics, dialysis, care coordination, operating room techniques and post-anesthesia care will likely find jobs in these areas wherever they go.
-Any credentials you earn shine on a resume.
+While some certifications may require additional education or training, any credentials you earn shine on a resume.

 Step #5.
 Check Out the Territory

 If you’re adventurous, you may not mind taking assignments in states you’ve never visited.
-But most nurses prefer an idea of what to expect for weather, culture, and entertainment.
-You won’t be working all the time.
+While most nurses prefer an idea of what to expect for weather, culture, and entertainment.
+Since you will only be working in a new place for a few months, it’s a perfect way to try out new locations.

 One benefit of traveling as a nurse is that assignments are limited to a few months, so you’re never stuck somewhere you don’t like for long.
 But if you plan to stay for a while, scheduling a visit first never hurts.